ansible/workshops/exercises/ansible_security/2.1-suspicious/README.md

 ```
 <!-- {% endraw %} -->

-You might ask what the regex is doing in there: it changes the IP address to match the actual syslog header entry produced by snort.
+As you can see the collections are used here, and the only task we execute uses a module to manage log sources in QRadar.
+You might ask what the regex is doing in there: it changes the IP address to match the actual syslog header entry produced by Snort.
 Otherwise, the logs would not be properly identified as QRadar.

 Now we have to do the same for Check Point: we need to configure Check Point that it should forward its logs to QRadar.
 This can be configured with an already existing role, [log_manager](https://github.com/ansible-security/log_manager), so all we have to do is to import the role and use it with the right parameters.
 First, let's import the role: